Yecats/SuperSpaceShooter/DevelopmentChallenges.md

 # Development Challenges
 The following is a list of development challenges to enhance Super Space Shooter and continue learning the Unity engine.
-Each challenge is a feature that is being added or enhanced to build the game up to draw the player in.
 By the end of the challenges you'll have a complete space shooter game with better visuals, power ups, customizations, player profiles and AI improvements.

 *Note: Some challanges may depend on another being completed.
 For example, achievements depend on a player profile.*

 ## Easy Challenges
 ### Better Game Over Behavior
-**Difficulty:** Easy   |   **Skills:** Scripting, User Interface
+**Difficulty:** Easy   |   **Skills:** Scripting, User Interface | **Resources:**

 The game over logic in Super Space Shooter returns the player to the main screen.
 This can be enahnced for a better flow by doing simple things such as: